Why Boundaries are Essential for Teens and Young Adults

 • Providing structure: Boundaries help teens feel secure by giving them clear rules and limits.

-• Encouraging accountability: Having clear consequences teaches teens responsibility and self-control.
+• Encouraging accountability: Having clear consequences teaches teens responsibility and impulse control.

 • Promoting decision-making: Boundaries offer a safe space for teens to learn how to make informed choices.